jhuckaby/pixl-server-storage/docs/Transactions.md

 ## Emergency Shutdown

 If a fatal storage error is encountered in the middle of an abort (rollback) operation, the database immediately shuts itself down.
 This is because your data will be in an undefined state, stuck in the middle of partial transaction.
 This should be a very rare event, only occurring when the underlying storage completely fails to write records.
-Examples include a disk running out of space (local or NFS filesystem), or a hard network failure with S3.
+Examples include a disk running out of space, a local database write failure, or a hard network failure with a remote storage engine.
 When this happens, the Node.js process will exit (by default), and will need to be recovered (see [Recovery](#recovery) below).

 Upon fatal error, your application can hook the event and provide its own emergency shutdown procedure.
 Simply add an event listener on the storage object for the `fatal` event.
 It will be passed an `Error` object describing the actual error that occurred.
 It is then up to your code to call `process.exit()`.
 Example: